Energy-Efficient Designs for SIM-Based Broadcast MIMO Systems: Introduction

-To address the critical issue of \ac{RIS}, several innovative approaches have been proposed that utilize metamaterial-based antenna technologies instead of conventional antenna arrays in \ac{mMIMO} transceiver design.
-These include holographic radio, \acp{DMA} and \acp{SIM}.
-Holographic radio, also known as \ac{HMIMO}, is a hybrid transceiver architecture that achieves high directive gain, spectral efficiency and \ac{EE} by incorporating a continuous structure of densely packing sub-wavelength metamaterial antenna elements.
-These element, combined with holographic techniques, are capable of recording and reconstructing the amplitude and the phase of wave fronts \cite{gong2023holographic}.
-The significantly lower power consumption of \ac{HMIMO} allows for the deployment of a greater number of antenna elements compared to traditional mMIMO, resulting in higher EE \cite{zappone2022energy}.
+To address the limitations of \ac{RIS}, several innovative metamaterial-based antenna technologies such as holographic radio, \acp{DMA}, and \acp{SIM} have been proposed.
+Holographic radio, also known as \ac{HMIMO}, achieves high directive gain, \ac{SE} and \ac{EE} by combining densely packing sub-wavelength metamaterial antenna elements with holographic techniques\cite{gong2023holographic,zappone2022energy}.
 Similarly, DMAs consist of multiple microstrips, each composed of a multitude of metamaterial radiating elements and connected to a single RF chain \cite{shlezinger2021dynamic}.
-Due to this, DMAs achieve better EE performance than even hybrid analog-to-digital (A/D) architectures, since they do not need additional power to support numerous phase shifters \cite{you2022energy}.
-However, both \acp{HMIMO} and DMAs are single layer matasuface structures, which may require a very large number of elements due to practical hardware constraints that limit the number of tunable amplitudes/phases associated with each meta-element.
+This design offers better EE than hybrid analog-to-digital (A/D) architectures by eliminating the need for additional power to support numerous phase shifters \cite{you2022energy}.
+However, both \acp{HMIMO} and DMAs, as single-layer structures, often require a very large number of elements due to hardware constraints that limit the number of tunable amplitudes/phases.

-In contrast, \acp{SIM} represent the latest advancement in metamaterial-based antenna technologies. \acp{SIM} consist of multiple parallel metasurface layers, each accommodating numerous meta-elements with programmable phase characteristics.
-These layers are integrated with conventional radio transceivers that employ a small to moderate number of active antennas.
-The concept of SIMs draws inspiration from the architecture of a \ac{DNN}, which is a multi-layer neuron structure capable of implementing various functions \cite{liu2022programmable}.
-Similarly, SIMs can efficiently implement different signal processing tasks, such as transmit precoding and receive combining, directly in the \ac{EM} domain when properly controlled and programmed.
-Hence, SIMs have the potential to substantially improve the performance metrics of conventional communication systems, such as the achievable rate and the EE, while requiring minimal additional hardware complexity.
+In contrast, \acp{SIM} represent the latest advancement in metamaterial-based antenna technologies.
+Composed of multiple parallel metasurface layers with nearly passive, programmable meta-elements, \acp{SIM} can be integrated with conventional transceivers using a small number of active antennas, offering a low-cost and energy-efficient solution.
+Inspired by \ac{DNN}, SIMs perform signal processing tasks, such as transmit precoding and receive combining, directly in the \ac{EM} domain when properly controlled and programmed \cite{liu2022programmable}.
+The close spacing between active antennas and SIM layers significantly reduces the path-loss and eliminates the multiplicative path-loss effects seen in RIS-aided systems.
+By utilizing whole metasurfaces to achieve array gain and suppress co-channel interference in the \ac{EM} wave domain, \acp{SIM} reduce transmission power requirements while significantly enhancing \ac{EE} and overall system performance, all with minimal hardware complexity.